 Unknown attributes

-When the ECDIS encounters an unknown attribute not present in the product’s Feature Catalogue its value should be available via the ECDIS cursor pick.
+When the ECDIS encounters an unknown attribute not present in the product’s Feature Catalogue its value must be available via the ECDIS cursor pick.

+Interoperability between datasets

+The attribute interoperabilityIdentifier has been introduced to enable features within a dataset to refer to features contained within other datasets conforming to different product specifications.
+When a feature is being accessed via pick report, and it contains the attribute interoperabilityIdentifier, then any other features in the cursor query with the same value of interoperabilityIdentifier must also be included in the pick report details listed.

 Cursor queries on coverage data

-Cursor queries on continuous gridded coverage data should report the coverage feature’s data values corresponding to the spatial location indicated by the cursor query.
-The data values reported should be those at the nearest data point for discrete coverages, or interpolated values for continuous coverages.
+Cursor queries on continuous gridded coverage data must report the coverage feature’s data values corresponding to the spatial location indicated by the cursor query.
+The data values reported should be those at the nearest data point for discrete coverages,.

 For discrete coverages, the data point from which the result is reported should be highlighted.
 Highlighting grid data points is not required for continuous coverages.